The 512KB Club

 When popular website like The New York Times are multiple MB in size (nearly 50% of which is JavaScript!), you know there’s a problem.
 Why does any site need to be that huge?
 It’s crazy.

-But we can make a difference - all it takes is some optimisation.
+But we can make a difference - all it takes is some optimization.
 Do you really need that extra piece of JavaScript?
 Does your WordPress site need a theme that adds lots of functionality you’re never going to use?
 Are those huge custom fonts really needed?
-Are your images optimised for the web?
+Are your images optimized for the web?

 The 512KB Club is a collection of performance-focused web pages from across the Internet.
 To qualify your website must satisfy both of the following requirements: